HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### Vibe coding platforms

 One of the reasons for the large number of newly created websites is the emergence of platforms that make building them easier.
-After the spread of Content Management System (CMS) tools in the previous decade, users can now move beyond those guardrails and use tools like v0, Replit, or Lovable to generate websites with the help of AI.
-Users can publish pages under their own domains or under a platform-provided subdomain (for example, `mywebsite.tool.com`).
+After the spread of Content Management System (CMS) tools in the previous decade, users can now move beyond those guardrails and use tools like <a hreflang="en" href="https://v0.app/">v0</a>, <a hreflang="en" href="https://replit.com/">Replit</a>, or <a hreflang="en" href="https://lovable.dev/">Lovable</a> to generate websites with the help of AI.
+Users can publish pages using their own domains or a platform-provided subdomain (for example, `mywebsite.tool.com`).
 The chart below shows the growth in the number of such subdomains that received enough visits to appear in the HTTP Archive dataset.

 <!-- markdownlint-disable-next-line MD051 -->
-Vercel dominated, though it offered hosting under subdomains long before the release of its vibe coding tool v0 in late 2023, and the data showed no noticeable surge afterward.
-Lovable, on the other hand, grew from only 10 subdomains in our data at the beginning of 2025 to 315 by October 2025 (see [Figure 16](#fig-16)).
+Vercel (`*.vercel.app`) dominated, though it offered hosting under subdomains long before the release of its vibe coding tool v0 (`*.v0.dev`) in late 2023, and the data showed no noticeable surge afterward.
+Lovable (`*.lovable.app` and `*.lovable.dev`), on the other hand, grew from only 10 subdomains in our data at the beginning of 2025 to 315 by October 2025 (see [Figure 7.16](#fig-16)).

 {{ figure_markup(
   image="genai-vibe-coding-subdomains.png",